unahouExosite/docs/murano/scripting/README.md

 return "Hello world"
 ```
 By default, the 200 HTTP status code is returned and any complex structure given as response, such as a Lua table, will be converted in a JSON structure.
+Also by default the *content-type* header is set depending on the message value. *text/plain* for string message and *application/json* for other Lua types.

 ### Websocket API Routes